openstack/swift/doc/source/overview_auth.rst

 TempAuth is written as wsgi middleware, so implementing your own auth is as easy as writing new wsgi middleware, and plugging it in to the proxy server.
-The KeyStone project and the Swauth project are examples of additional auth services.
+The Keystone project and the Swauth project are examples of additional auth services.

 Also, see :doc:`development_auth`.